powsybl/powsybl.github.io/pages/documentation/developer/tutorials/downscaling.md

 </build>
 ```

-Now, we'll add a few **required** maven dependencies:
+Now, we'll add a few required maven dependencies:

 - `com.powsybl:powsybl-config-classic`: to provide a way to read the configuration
 - `org.slf4j:slf4j-simple`: to provide an implementation of `slf4j`.
 - `com.powsybl:powsybl-iidm-api` to work with networks.
-- `powsybl-iidm-converter-api`, `powsybl-cgmes-conversion` and `powsybl-triple-store-impl-rdf4j` to load CGMES networks.
+- `powsybl-iidm-converter-api`, `powsybl-cgmes-conversion` and `powsybl-triple-store-impl-rdf4j` to load CIM-CGMES networks.
-- `powsybl-time-series-api` to work with timeseries.
+- `powsybl-time-series-api` to work with time series.
 - `powsybl-metrix-mapping` and `powsybl-entsoe-util` to perform downscaling.

-**Note:** PowSyBl uses [slf4j](http://www.slf4j.org/) as a facade for various logging framework, but some APIs we use in PowSyBl use [log4j](https://logging.apache.org/log4j), which is not compatible with slf4j, making it necessary to create a bridge between the two logging system.
+Note: PowSyBl uses [slf4j](http://www.slf4j.org/) as a facade for various logging framework, but some APIs we use in PowSyBl use [log4j](https://logging.apache.org/log4j), which is not compatible with slf4j, making it necessary to create a bridge between the two logging system.

 Add the following dependencies to the `pom.xml` file:
 ```xml